Licenses

 Funders will require certain licenses for your data.
 For more information on data and how to archive your data, please contact rdm@lboro.ac.uk.
 There is a handy guide available to download on how to legally share your data

-As a creator, choosing the appropriate copyright license for your work is crucial for protecting your intellectual property and controlling how your work is used.
+As a creator, choosing the appropriate copyright licence for your work is crucial for protecting your Intellectual Property and controlling how your work is used.
 Consider the following factors when making your decision:

 • Intended Use: Determine how you want your work to be used, whether it's for non-commercial sharing, commercial exploitation, or both.